Alexandra-Haynes/memes-collection/README.md

 ## How to raise a Pull Request?
 - After completing all the changes which you have made its time to commit it and then raise a pull request.
-- **Stage Your Changes**: in Git bash (for the respective "hacktoberfest2023-memes-collection") start giving the following command.
+- **Stage Your Changes**: in Git bash (for the respective "memes-collection") start giving the following command.

    ```
    git add -A